 Here are a few of our favorite resource for living and eating gluten free.

-Big Y supports the Celiac Disease Foundation, a non-profit, public benefit corporation that is dedicated to providing services and support regarding celiac disease and dermatitis herpetiformis.
+The Celiac Disease Foundation is a non-profit, public benefit corporation that is dedicated to providing services and support regarding celiac disease and dermatitis herpetiformis.

 Regional Celiac Centers

-A Specialized Center for Celiac Disease at Beth Israel Deaconess Medical Center in Boston, MA is our region’s top celiac specialty center for adults.
-For children, visit the Celiac Disease Program at Children’s Hospital Boston.
+A Specialized Center for Celiac Disease at Beth Israel Deaconess Medical Center in Boston, MA is our region's top celiac specialty center for adults.
+For children, visit the Celiac Disease Program at Boston Children's Hospital.